Ericsson/codechecker/docs/user_guide.md

 ### Show differences between two runs (`diff`)

 This mode shows analysis results (in the same format as `results`) does, but from the comparison of two runs.
-The command can be used in *local* or *remote* compare modes.
-In *local mode* the results of a local analysis (see CodeChecker analyze command) can be compared to the results stored on a remote CodeChecker server.
-In *remote* compare mode two runs stored on a remote CodeChekcer server can be compared to each other.

 ~~~~~~~~~~~~~~~~~~~~~
 usage: CodeChecker cmd diff [-h] -b BASE_RUN -n NEW_RUN [-s] [--filter FILTER]